rdz-oss/BattyBirdNET-Analyzer/README.md

 ```

 ### Graphical user interface
-Currently singel file analysis is supported with English labels.
+Currently single file and batch file analysis are supported with English labels.
 You need to have pywebview and gradle installed, e.g. by
 ``` sh
 pip3 install pywebview gradle
 ```